 Where to Place a Stop Loss

 Simply put, a stop loss should be placed where a strategy dictates.
+See the Double Pump day trading forex strategy as an example.

-Every forex trade taken should be based on a well thought out and tested strategy.
+Every forex trade taken should be based on a well-thought-out and tested strategy.

 Trend Trading Stop Loss Example

 Here is an example of how a stop loss could be used when there is a trend in effect.
-The price has pulled and is forming a consolidation.
+The price has pulled back and is forming a consolidation.
 A consolidation is where the price moves sideways for at least a few price bars.
 A trade could then be entered IF the price breaks out of the consolidation in the overall trending direction.

-A stop loss can then be placed slightly below the consolidation low.
+A stop loss is then placed slightly below the consolidation low.
 Since the price has already started to move higher out of the consolidation, we aren’t expecting the price to drop back below the consolidation.
 If it does, we want to get out since our premise for the trade has been invalidated.

 The following EURUSD daily chart shows an example of this.